osomahe/pulsar-viewer/README.md

 * **PULSAR_TLS_TRUST_CERT** - not set by default, used for transport encryption using tLS certificate e.g. `/pulsar/certs/ca.cert.pem`
 * **PULSAR_TLS_CERT_FILE** - not set by default, path for client certificate for TLS authorization `/pulsar/certs/pulsar-source-app.cert.pem`
 * **PULSAR_TLS_KEY_FILE** - not set by default, path for client key to certificate for TLS authorization `/pulsar/certs/pulsar-source-app.key-pk8.pem`
+* PULSAR_ADMIN_SERVICE_HTTP_URL - default "http://localhost:8080" url for admin to connect to `https://pulsarhostname:8443`
+* PULSAR_ADMIN_TLS_CERT_FILE - not set by default, path for admin certificate for TLS authorization `/pulsar/certs/admin.cert.pem`
+* PULSAR_ADMIN_TLS_KEY_FILE - not set by default, path for admin key to certificate for TLS authorization `/pulsar/certs/admin.key-pk8.pem`
 * PULSAR_DEFAULT_READER - default "pulsar-viewer" name used for reader name
 * PULSAR_HEALTH_TOPIC - default "persistent://public/default/health-check" topic used for health checking of readiness probe